GaloisInc/FAW/README.md

 output of all configured parsers, generating additional features.
 These parsers run external commands that accept specially formatted streams and emit JSON dictionaries of new features.
-Universal parser parsers unify format-specific considerations across all parsers
+Universal parser parsers are intended to unify format-specific considerations across all parsers.

 ## Root Cause Analysis